yegarti/pysonofflan/docs/encryption.md

 ## When is it used?

-All know Sonoff devices running Firmware 3+ have encryption implemented unless they are running in DIY mode.
+All known Sonoff devices running Firmware 3+ have encryption implemented unless they are running in DIY mode.

 DIY mode is a feature enabled on some devices, typically those branded DIY or R3.
 It is enabled using a jumper on the mainboard.

 For devices with encryption enabled, the api_key is needed to read the device status or to operate the device using the API.
-The device however can be discovered without the key.
+The device, however, can be discovered without the key.

 ## Obtaining the api_key